danieloakman/advent-of-code/README.md

 ## Setup

-Because of the many languages used, I use *rtx-cli* to install and use compilers and runtimes of different languages.
+Because of the many languages used, *rtx-cli* is used to install and use compilers and runtimes of different languages.

 1. Install *rtx-cli*: `cargo install rtx-cli`.
 Follow the additional instructions to activate *rtx* in your shell.
+2. Use `rtx install` when in the appropriate language directory.
-2. Follow the individual README.md files in the language folders to install the required compilers and runtimes.
+3. Follow the individual README.md files in the language folders to install the required compilers and runtimes.

 ## Usage